firefly-iii/docker/readme.md

 ## Docker image for the Firefly III Data Importer

 The Firefly III Data Importer Docker image is built [on Azure](https://dev.azure.com/Firefly-III/ImportToolImage/_wiki/wikis/ImportToolImage.wiki/4/Home) and published [on Docker Hub](https://hub.docker.com/r/fireflyiii/data-importer).
+You can find the [Dockerfile](https://dev.azure.com/Firefly-III/_git/ImportToolImage?path=/Dockerfile) on Azure.
 There are several tags available:

 * `fireflyiii/data-importer:latest`
   The latest version.
 Will be stable.